spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

    - Once the `fullyPrivateAddressing` parameter is set for your cluster, you cannot change its value.
 Changing the parameter value will result in errors until you return the value to its original configuration.

-   Toggle the **Private API Server** option to enable the use of a Private API Server load balancer and specify the [Private DNS Zone](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-dns) name you want to use.
+   Toggle the **Private API Server LB** option to enable the use of a Private API Server load balancer and specify the [Private DNS Zone](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-dns) name you want to use.
    Select the desired **IP Allocation Method**.
 You can choose between **Static** and **Dynamic** IP allocation methods.
    If you select **Static**, you must provide a valid IP address.